epics-extensions/eapy/README.md

 # eapy

 The project provides the Python interface to the V4 data access layer of the EPICS archiver (https://github.com/epics-extensions/ea-cpp ).
 It is designed after the MongoDB API and extends it for hybrid data layers encompassing indexing services and repositories of data files.
-The new extension addresses several tasks:
-* replacement of the original XML-RPC interface with the efficient EPICS V4 protocol
-* generalization of the I/O library with a plugin mechanism for supporting new data drivers
-* transition to the MongoDB-based indexing service of the Channel Archiver
-* integration of historical control data and metadata stores of experimental facilities

 The corresponding examples demonstrates four major commands of the original EPICS archiver:

 * **archiver info**: common information used in other service commands, such as enumerations of alarm statuses and severities, and lists of data pre-processing methods, such as spreadsheet, averaged, and others.
 (https://github.com/epics-extensions/eapy/blob/master/examples/InfoQuery.ipynb)